lanl/spatter/README.md

 ## Description
 This repository contains a few scripts and gather/scatter patterns of LANL codes in the form of Spatter JSON input files:

 1. Build Spatter with MPI support for weak scaling experiments.
-See the lanl-scaling branch of (https://github.com/JDTruj2018/spatter/tree/lanl-scaling/configure) until the changes are merged in
 2. Performing on-node weak scaling experiments with Spatter given patterns from LANL codes
 	a.
 MPI
 	b.
 OpenMP (In Progress)

-## Visuals
-Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
-Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Usage
 ### Create a Module Environment